 Develop early age Healthy Eating Habits

 Habit is the hardest thing to break.
-Most of the habits are formed during the childhood.
-As a parent, it is really important to ensure that our kids adapt good habits.
+Most of the habits are formed during childhood.
+As a parent, it is really important to ensure that our kids adapt to good habits.
 Healthy eating habits are important habits that a child must adopt.
 Because once they pick good habits, they will continue with them for their lifetime.

 C.S.
 Mott Children’s Hospital, USA conducted a survey and found that 97% of the parents in the U.S. thinks that childhood healthy eating habits are important as these eating habits determine their lifetime health.

 The study also found that many parents do not promote healthy eating habits in children.

 As a mother, it was my major concern.
 My son Garv, is a big foodie.
 Like many other kids, he loves junk and sugary food.
 And like other mothers, I did not know how to ask him not to eat such food.
 Everyone is aware of obesity issues related to junk and sugary food.

 I thought to become a strict parent and restrict junk and sugary food at home.
 But for how long and how much, was a question.
 And by being strict, will I help my child understand the reason to say “No” to junk food?
 Or will it only increase his craving of eating such food?

 I needed to find a better way to deal with it